fl101/awardfares-blog/_posts/2019-11-28-cabin-annotations.md

 hidden: true
 ---

 Cabin type information is now available for certain flights.
 Most Singapore Airlines and some ANA will now be shown together with the type of cabin that particular flight has.
-This is great if you're looking to book for example their new suites!
 Note that this feature is only available to **Gold and Diamond members**.

 ## Singapore Airlines
-Thanks to information from [mainlymiles.com](mainlymiles.com) we have now started to showing cabin type information for most Singapore Airline flights.
+We have now started to showing cabin type information for most Singapore Airline flights.
 The following cabin types are now displayed in AwardFares for Singapore Airline flights:

 - 2006 First (w/o Suites)
 - 2013 First (w/o Suites)